 The Peninsula Century Fall Challenge course is not your average recreational ride course.
 The 100-mile route includes many challenging hills that push even strong cyclists.

 Those hills inspired us to add a competitive aspect to the ride for those who want to see how deep they can dig on those climbs.
-New in 2017, we’ve added prizes for 5 age divisions for men and women!
+Earn prizes in 5 age divisions for men and women!